maximumpeaches/Interview/src/com/company/how_to_prepare_for_interviews.md

 I'm not an expert on preparing for interviews, and this list doesn't encapsulate everything I know.
 So it may not help you much.
 That said, below are my tips on preparing for system design and algorithmic sections of tech interviews.

-How to find good companies and apply:
-* I got a ton of interviews simply by applying on company's websites.
-This was also when the job market was red hot, sometime after the covid vaccine came out, and demand was high, so I may have just gotten lucky in timing.
-I also got referrals where I could and some recruiters
-  (like Google, Facebook, Microsoft and Salesforce) reached out to me through LinkedIn.
-I found other good companies to work for by looking at the top-paying companies on www.levels.fyi.
-The tech companies in the top 100 companies list by Glassdoor also had some good options, although most of those I already knew about.
-In the end I had more companies to interview with than I really needed, so I didn't have to find other ways to find interviews.
-I ignored mostly the random recruiters on LinkedIn, especially when they didn't work directly for a company but worked for a recruiting agency.
-* I have a good video on how to write your resume for tech that I can share with you if you message me.
-* I looked up the work life balance ratings of companies on teamblind.com and the pay of companies on www.levels.fyi to figure out if I wanted to interview with them.
-* It always helps to have multiple offers to negotiate a good deal.
-You can also just ask for more money and a lot of time they'll give you an additional 7-12% just because you asked.
-Always ask for more by saying "I'll accept the offer if I can get X".
-  Some companies (like Google) can't budge on offers without a higher offer from another company as rationale.

 How to prepare for algorithms:
 * One thing I think helps a lot is to review problems conceptually rather than implement everything.
 You can read a problem, then try to say out loud the algorithm, then check your answer.
 I did this with problems in Elements of Programming